 - A share in a business partnership, i.e. a general or limited partnership

 Form 9 can only be used to report capital gains or losses on property located in Finland.
 If your property is located in another country, use form 16B.

 If you have sold/transferred several assets, always fill in a separate form to show each sale/transfer.
-If the transferred assets have been acquired in several transactions, the capital gain and capital loss are calculated and reported separately for each transaction, and then provide your report transaction-by-transaction.
+If the transferred assets have been acquired in several transactions, you must first calculate the capital gains and losses separately for each transaction, and then provide your report transaction-by-transaction.

 Report only your own share of the received selling price, and your own share of the acquisition price, costs, gains or losses.
 If you have sold property, for example, alongside your spouse, your spouse must complete his or her form with respect to his or her share.